Pediatric Simulation Lab

 To read more about the Pediatric Human Patient Simulation Program, click here.

-Miami Children’s Hospital LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Miami Children’s Hospital pediatric care units.
+Nicklaus Children's Hospital's LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Nicklaus Children's Hospital pediatric care units.
 In addition to ground ambulance transports, the LifeFlight program offers air transport via helicopters operated by PHI, Inc., one of the world’s most experienced aircraft operators, and through contracted fixed-wing aircraft charters.

-Miami Children's Hospital offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
-In addition, MCH sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.
+Nicklaus Children's Hospital offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
+In addition, Nicklaus Children's Hospital sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.

-Miami Children's Hospital also hosts an Annual Board Review Course.
+Nicklaus Children's Hospital also hosts an Annual Board Review Course.
 This program is designed as a comprehensive review for pediatricians who are preparing for the American Board of Pediatrics certification or recertification examination.
 Third year residents are required to attend this four day course free of charge in addition to regularly scheduled board review sessions.
-This approach is one of the factors contributing to the high scores received by MCH residents on the American Board of Pediatrics Intraining Examinations and high passing rates on the Board Certification Exams.
-Additionally, MCH boasts the highest 3 year-averaged Board pass rate amongst all Florida residency programs.
+This approach is one of the factors contributing to the high scores received by Nicklaus Children's Hospital residents on the American Board of Pediatrics Intraining Examinations and high passing rates on the Board Certification Exams.
+Additionally, Nicklaus Children's Hospital boasts the highest 3 year-averaged Board pass rate amongst all Florida residency programs.

-The MCH Library offers residents a collection of books, journals, audio tapes and video tapes.
+The Nicklaus Children's Hospital Library offers residents a collection of books, journals, audio tapes and video tapes.
 Also available is a Clinical Key subscription (full-text books and journals online), Ovid on-line services (including the Medline database), on-campus UptoDate and Procedure Consult subscriptions, and access to the Isabel clinical decision support software.
 Residents have 24-hour access to the library resources.

 Residents are encouraged to participate in research protocols and publish papers or present abstracts during their training program.
-The Miami Children's Hospital Research Institute provides the infrastructure and services necessary for the hospital's clinical and translational research activities.
-While Miami Children's Hospital is devoted to healing young patients, it is also working to make the future brighter for children with medical problems.
+The Miami Children's Research Institute provides the infrastructure and services necessary for the hospital's clinical and translational research activities.
+While Nicklaus Children's Hospital, formerly Miami Children's Hospital, is devoted to healing young patients, it is also working to make the future brighter for children with medical problems.

-Clinical research studies, which test new diagnostic procedures, pharmaceuticals, medical devices, biologics and interventional procedures, as well as outcomes research are conducted by the MCH Research Institute.
+Clinical research studies, which test new diagnostic procedures, pharmaceuticals, medical devices, biologics and interventional procedures, as well as outcomes research are conducted by the Miami Children's Research Institute.
 Departments that are especially active in clinical research include radiology, cardiology, neurosciences, nephrology, hematology-oncology, and critical care.
-Miami Children's Hospital is also a full member of the Children's Oncology Group, a federally-funded consortium of pediatric hospitals and pediatric departments conducting a large array of clinical research studies to advance treatment of childhood cancers.
+Nicklaus Children's Hospital is also a full member of the Children's Oncology Group, a federally-funded consortium of pediatric hospitals and pediatric departments conducting a large array of clinical research studies to advance treatment of childhood cancers.

 Residents have full access to computers in the Library, in the Residents’ Lounge area which is adjacent to the call rooms, in the Pediatric Care Center and other outpatient offices, and on all the inpatient floors.